-• Raise the awareness of all staff of the need to safeguard children.
+- Raise the awareness of all staff of the need to safeguard children. - Provide all staff with guidance on the procedures they should adopt in the event that they suspect a child/young person may be experiencing, or be at risk of experiencing, harm.

-1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary supply and self-employed staff, contractors, volunteers working with children etc. and governors.
+contractors, volunteers working with children etc. and governors.

-1. Safeguarding Legislation and Guidance
+&lt;sup>1 Wherever the wo 1.
+Safeguarding Legislation and Guidance